dhfbk/variationist/docs/metrics.md

 - `np_relevance` (**normalized positive class relevance**): the normalized positive class relevance metric for each token in each subset of interest (based on [Ramponi and Tonelli (2022)](https://aclanthology.org/2022.naacl-main.221/))
 - `nw_relevance` (**normalized weighted class relevance**): the normalized weighted class relevance metric for each token in each subset of interest (based on [Ramponi and Tonelli (2022)](https://aclanthology.org/2022.naacl-main.221/))
 - `npw_relevance` (**normalized positive weighted class relevance**): the normalized positive weighted class relevance metric for each token in each subset of interest (based on [Ramponi and Tonelli (2022)](https://aclanthology.org/2022.naacl-main.221/))

+For unit-variables association metrics, it is possible to also set the `freq_cutoff` parameter, i.e., the token frequency, expressed as an integer, below which we do not consider the token in the analysis.
+It defaults to 3